 Head out of town and stop at a few wineries along the way to Tequisquiapan.
 You do need a reservation for each, and you should plan to spend over an hour if you are just wine tasting, and 2.5 hours if you are doing a tour and tasting.
 Some of the wineries have fantastic restaurants if you feel you want to splurge on food and wine with a view.

 I saved Tequisquiapan for last because as cute as it is, there really isn’t that much to do.
 You can wander the streets, watch the kids take a ride on the train around the plaza and drink at the wine bars.
 Shopping is more expensive here, and nothing really gets going until the afternoon.
 It’s fun to see families enjoying the day out in the plaza while sipping on a Brut Natur Cava from the Freixenet Bar or eating by candlelight al fresco at one of the restaurants surrounding the plaza.
-You can casually wander through the town in less than 2 hours or choose to stay overnight to see the casual nightlife of Tequis.
+You can casually wander through the town in less than 2 hours or choose to stay overnight to experience the relaxing nightlife of Tequis.

 Day 4- Trolley to Cerro de las Campanas and Mexican life